homemadearcade/zero/todo/4_TODO_FEATURES.md

 INTERFACE IDS
 --------------------
 INTERFACE IDS
-  Generate interfaceIds based on the game model.

-  Then...generate action ids for the game model based off the interfaceIds

-  ( also generate interface ids for interface action ids ... )?

-  Add effects to the game model for each of the actions and interfaceIds..
+  Add effects to the game model for the interfaceIds..

   Then have the experience model generate experienceEffects based on the effects of the game model

   interfaceIds[userId] === their default interfaceId... for us to use?

-  Interface Ids should not have on click

   UIUX ISSUE
     What is up with these...Borders for the cobrowsing open tool.
 It seems as if Layers have a border around them, classes do not, and also only effects and events have around it in abstract menu?